zobaa0/recipe-api/README.md

 - Password reset functionality.
 - Documentation using `drf_spectacular` which support OAS3.
 - Unit test using coverage and factory boy.
-- Frontend is built using React.js and can be found [here](https://github.com/earthcomfy/Recipe-app).

 ## Quick Start